Information that has appeared in previous issues.

 The Hershey Public Library, 701 Cocoa Avenue, is the new polling location for Precinct 2, formerly located at All Saints Episcopal Church.
 The library will now be the polling location for Precinct 2 and Precinct 5.

 Primary Election Day is Tuesday, May 15.
-Eligible citizens my register to vote in Pennsylvania on-line.
+Eligible citizens my register to vote in Pennsylvania

 Derry Township Community Cats